Safeguarding and Child Protection

 Faye works closely alongside Simon to be fully aware of the needs of students across the setting and is able to take any necessary action in his absence.

 Heidi Gale is the Head Teacher and has overall responsibility for the setting, staff and students.

-Mary Kirby is the SENCO and Designated Lead Teacher for Looked After Children.
-She is supported in this role by Louise Bateman.
+Kate Wood is the Designated Lead Teacher for Looked After Children.

-Contact details for Heidi, Mary and Louise can be found here.
+Contact details for Heidi, Mary and Kate can be found here.

 Our policies and supporting documents regarding safeguarding and child protection can be accessed below: